GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

     ## 2 ANN          0.777     12.0    7.22
     ## 3 RF           0.619     18.0    8.90

-Retrieving collinear variables allows to evaluate variable importance for each model.
-All models consider of maximum importance measures of thickness (mean thickness in the case of Random Forest, and log10 of maximum thickness in the case of Multiple Linear Regression and ANN).
-Both ANN and Multiple Linear Regression consider the importance of the rest of variables in the same order: relative amount of cortex is considered the second most important variable, followed by number of scars and log of platform size.
-Order of importance of variables does change in the Random Forest regression with log of platform size being the second most important variable, followed by relative amount of cortex and number of scars.
+Retrieving collinear variables allows for the evaluation of variable importance for each model.
+All models consider measures of thickness (mean thickness in the case of random forest, and log10 of maximum thickness in the case of multiple linear regression and ANN) to be of maximum importance.
+Both ANN and multiple linear regression consider the importance of the rest of the variables to sit in the same order: relative amount of cortex is considered the second most important variable, followed by number of scars and log of platform size.
+The order of importance of variables does change in the random forest regression, with log of platform size being the second most important variable, followed by relative amount of cortex and number of scars.
 EPA is considered the variable of least importance by all models.
-ANN does attribute some importance for the prediction of log10 of flake weight.
-A 0 value of importance for EPA is obtained in the Random Forest and Multiple Linear Regression models.
-However, coefficients estimate of the Multiple Linear Regression does consider EPA a significant predictor (p = 0.015).
+ANN does attribute some importance to the prediction of log10 of flake weight.
+A 0 value of importance for EPA is obtained in the random forest and multiple linear regression models.
+However, coefficient estimates of the multiple linear regression do consider EPA a significant predictor (p = 0.015).

 ``` r
 # Make Data frame of importance of MLR